touzet/pampa/README.md

 ## PAMPA ASSIGN

-This module takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
-The assignment utilizes marker peptides from representative species, which are compiled in a peptide table.
-In cases where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.
+XXX In cases where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage: